Global Theater Initiative

 • Here I Am — an original multimedia production developed at The Lab by Mélisande Short-Colomb, a descendant of the GU272, the enslaved people sold by Georgetown University and the Maryland Jesuits in 1838.
 Supported by two National Endowment for the Arts grants, the work invites audiences to confront histories of racial injustice and imagine paths toward equity in America.

 • Remember This: The Lesson of Jan Karski — an original play about Georgetown professor and Holocaust witness Jan Karski, starring Academy Award nominee David Strathairn and written by Derek Goldman and Clark Young.
-Following acclaimed runs in Washington, DC and Chicago, the production appeared Off-Broadway at Theatre for A New Audience’s Polonsky Theatre and toured nationally and internationally.
+Following acclaimed runs in Washington, DC and Chicago, the production appeared Off-Broadway at Theatre for A New Audience and toured nationally and internationally.
 The project also inspired the award-winning feature film Remember This and the Georgetown course Bearing Witness: The Legacy of Jan Karski Today.

 Exchanges & Visits